top of page

 AI / PLAGIARISM

-Entries will be disqualified if they are found to have been generated by artificial intelligence or plagiarized.
+Entries will be disqualified if they are found to have been false, generated by artificial intelligence or plagiarized.

 Each entry must be the original work of one student.
 An adult may not alter the creative or substantive integrity of the student’s work.